p0-security/kubernetes-oidc/README.md

 ## Sharing with Developers

 Run your CSP's corresponding kube-config generation script in the `kubectl-client-config-script` folder:
-- `aws-eks.sh` if your k8s cluster is hosted on AWS' Elastic Kubernetes Service
+- `aws-eks.sh` if your k8s cluster is hosted on AWS' Elastic Kubernetes Service.
+Make sure to use an AWS profile that has access to the EKS cluster.
-- `gcloud-gke.sh` if your k8s cluster is hosted on Google Cloud's Google Kubernetes Engine
+- `gcloud-gke.sh` if your k8s cluster is hosted on Google Cloud's Google Kubernetes Engine.
+Make sure to use a kube config context that can read the kube-public namespace.